-We’ve been exchanging emails for awhile now, so I know that you most likely wrote your email without looking at the web site (I wouldn’t have either) to see whether I happened to have written an article addressing the concept of whether a hearts and arrows pattern contributes to the sparkle of a diamond, and to see if there just happened to be a ring similar in design to the Transcend Halo from Hearts on Fire but I definitely had to laugh at the degree of kismet that seems to be at play in the universe today.
+We’ve been exchanging emails for a while now, so I know that you most likely wrote your email without looking at the website (I wouldn’t have either) to see whether I happened to have written an article addressing the concept of whether a hearts and arrows pattern contributes to the sparkle of a diamond, and to see if they’re just happened to be a ring similar in design to the Transcend Halo from Hearts on Fire but I definitely had to laugh at the degree of kismet that seems to be at play in the universe today.

 All right, so I slapped together this graphic to show the similarities and slight differences between the Split Shank French Halo from Ritani, which is pictured on the left side of the graphic; and the Transcend Halo from Hearts on Fire, which is shown on the right side of the graphic featured to the left.

 Taking into account slight differences in the focal depth that the ring designers used when creating these computerized renderings for Ritani and Hearts on Fire, it is clear that the two styles of split shank halo appear to be pretty similar to each other.